sebastiencaille/sky-lib/testcase-writer/README.md

 The idea is to have
 * Actors, each actor having a Role
 * Each Role contains Actions
-* Those Actions are made of
+* Actions are made of
   * the Action itself
   * a Selection operation (aka Selector), used to select the element targeted by the action
-  * the action's Parameters
+  * the Action's Parameters
-* Factories to create business oriented Selectors and Parameters
+* Factories, to create business oriented Selectors and Parameters

 *Example*